krnlde/casw/README.md

 # Clustered asynchronous streaming webserver (PoC)

 This repository is my proof-of-concept for my very bachelor's thesis.
 It utilizes all your available hardware cores by forking new processes accordingly und enables true asynchronous streaming for all static files contained in `./www`.
 Meaning you can scrub through video and audio (all binaries and even large texts if you need to) without having to actually download the whole file.
+An artificial throttle is provided to save some resources (especially unnecessary bandwidth).
+Currently the throttle is set to 3 MB/s.

 Oh yeah, and thanks to node.js, all that in under 100 SLOC.